EvolvingLMMs-Lab/lmms-eval/docs/lmms-eval-0.3.md

                 return f"{pre_prompt}Please recognize the speech and only output the recognized content:{post_prompt}"
             ```

-    3. **Process results:**  Model outputs are evaluated using metrics from either official dataset implementations or aligning with the implementation in AudioBench.
-We primarily use three types of metrics:
+    3. **Process results:**  Model outputs are evaluated using metrics from either official dataset implementations or aligning with the implementation in [AudioBench](https://github.com/AudioLLMs/AudioBench).
+We primarily adopt three types of metrics:

         **a.
 Accuracy:** Used for tasks with definitive ground truth answers, such as multiple-choice questions
         **b.
+WER:** Applied to some Audio Speech Recognition (ASR) tasks.
+        **c.
 GPT-4 Eval:** Applied to open-ended responses.
-We align the evaluation prompt with the implementation in AudioBench.
+We align the evaluation prompt with the implementation in [AudioBench](https://github.com/AudioLLMs/AudioBench).

         - The code specifically demonstrates an example prompt for GPT-4 Evaluation.